Complete representation services in applications for indefinite leave to remain

 A long residence as a basis for indefinite leave to remain

-An individual may be eligible for ILR settlement by Long Residence in the UK.
+An individual may qualify for ILR settlement by Long Residence in the UK.
 For that, he must have lived lawfully in the UK for a continuous period of 10 years.

 For the application to go through, they must fulfil the following conditions:

 - The applicant should meet the continuous legal residence criteria.
 It means that they did not have any interruptions in their legality of stay.
 However, the exception is any periods of overstaying of up to 28 days before 2016.
 The requirements may also disregard any periods of overstaying.
 The applicant must have received leave after November 24 under paragraph 39E of the Immigration Rules.

 - The applicant should not have been absent from the UK for a period not exceeding a specific period.
-The period is 18 months in total during the ten years, or six months at any one time.
-The continuous residence was valid if the applicant left the UK having a valid leave to remain.
+The period is 18 months during the ten years or six months at any time.
+The continuous residence was valid if the applicant left the UK with a valid leave to remain.
 He also should have returned to the country within six months with valid consent to enter.
 The Home Office will also consider the continuous residency as not interrupted if within 28 days of expiry.
 Still, before November 24, 2016, the applicant had reapplied for clearance and re-entered the country within six months after leaving.

-- There are no conflicts of public interest that would make a grant of leave undesirable.
+- No conflicts of public interest would make a grant of leave undesirable.

 - The applicant possesses good character.